harveyxia/bittorrent/README.md

 $ ./runtests.sh

 ## Project Structure

+The project is implement in two primary packages: core and tracker.
+The core package contains code for the client application and peer-to-peer communication.
+The tracker package contains code for the tracker and client-to-tracker communication.

 TorrentParser.java - parses a file and returns a Torrent object Torrent.java - object containing .torrent file fields